sqroull/test-works/README.md

 # test-works
-Standart test works for a job.
+Standart test tasks for a job.